Our award-winning Write-ability program supports writers with disability wanting to develop their skills and writing careers.

-Our projects and activities change every year.
-Check out our Write-ability Archive for more information about the program, or visit our calendar for upcoming events.
-For more information about Write-ability, contact the Writers Victoria office on 03 9094 7855 or email us for more information.
+For more information about Write-ability, contact the Writers Victoria office on 03 9094 7855 or email us.

 Write-ability Goes Regional and Online

-Our Write-ability Fellowships provide five writers with tailored professional development opportunities each year.
-Applications for the 2017 Write-ability Fellowships have now closed.
+Our Write-ability Fellowships provide five writers with tailored professional development opportunities each year and open in April.

 WV welcomes deaf writers